American Family Field

-Where to stay in Milwaukee
+Where to stay at American Family Field

 When looking at lodging for your visit, your instinct might be to stay as close to the ballpark as possible.
 But since there are only a few hotels relatively close to the ballpark, you’re likely going to opt for a hotel in one of four areas: downtown Milwaukee, Wauwatosa, West Allis, or near the airport.